LairdCP/BLE_Gateway_Firmware/docs/readme_aws.md

 To set up the device, follow these steps:

-1. Ensure an _activated_ SIM card is inserted into the Pinnacle 100 SIM slot.
+1. Ensure an _activated_ SIM card is inserted into the Pinnacle 100 SIM slot (Pinnacle 100/MG100 only).
 2. On your phone, launch the Pinnacle mobile app and follow the on-screen prompts.

 ## Using the Demo